 Design Tool Review: InVisionDesign Tool Review: InVision The review of the popular prototyping tool for designers.
 Analysis of practical benefits of InVision for creating efficient workflow and user-friendly designs.

 Prototyping is one of the important stages of an efficient UI/UX design process as it allows trying design solutions and testing them practically before moving to high-fidelity design polishing as well as product development.

-In one of our previous articles we have already mentioned the benefits of prototyping for designing strong and positive user experience and reviewed one of the popular prototyping tools Pixate.
+In one of our previous articles, we have already mentioned the benefits of prototyping for designing a strong and positive user experience and reviewed one of the popular prototyping tools Pixate.
 Today we are going to continue this conversation by describing the other efficient software for prototyping called InVision.

 General description of the tool

 InVision is the comprehensive prototyping software supporting the process of designing user interfaces for mobile applications and other sorts of digital interactive products.
 Now it is one of the major players on the market, perhaps due to constant improvement and extensions of the functionality that the company adds to the product as well as the strong informative support via its Blog which shares diverse cases and articles on design.

 The basic idea behind InVision is fast and easy to create a live prototype from static images of any fidelity level.
-The tool provides the ability to upload wireframes which can be more or less detailed and with the functional facilities of the software they are automatically transformed into the prototype of the app.
+The tool provides the ability to upload wireframes that can be more or less detailed and with the functional facilities of the software they are automatically transformed into the prototype of the app.
 It is possible to follow the necessary transitions, test the buttons, analyze the layout in the mock-up of the device interface.